kyma-project/busola/docs/extensibility/resources.md

 ### details section

 The `details` section defines the display structure for the details page.
-It contains two sections, `header` and `body`, both of which are a list of item to display in the header section and the body of the page respectively.
-The format of the entries is similar to the form section, however it has extra options available.
+It contains two sections, `header` and `body`, both of which are a list of items to display in the `header` section and the body of the page respectively.
+The format of the entries is similar to the `form` section, however it has extra options available.

 #### Items parameteres

 - **path** - contains the path to the data used for the widget.
-Not required for purely presentational widgets.
+Not required for presentational widgets.
 - **name** - used for entries without `path` to define the translation source used for labels.
-Required if no path is present.
+Required if no `path` is present.
 - **widget** - optional widget to render the field.
 By default the value is displayed verbatim.
 For more information about the available widgets, see [Display widgets](display-widgets.md).
 - **children** - a list of child widgets to be used for all `object` and `array` type of fields.
 Not available for header widgets.